runebaas/switzerlan-rules/rules/tournaments/valorant.md

 * Team B chooses one of the five remaining maps, this will be the second map played during the showdown.
 Team A chooses the side of the second game.
 * Team A starts ban followed by Team B.
 * The remaining map will be played for the tiebreaker.
 A cut round will be played to define the side of the teams.

-## Corona

-If a player tests positive with COVID-19 and provides sufficient proof to the tournament officials, they may play in the tournament from home.

-This will be handled on a case by case basis.
-Any attempt at abusing this rule leads to an immediate disqualification for the entire team.